 A solution to these issues may be to simply loan out equipment.
 By arranging for a safe way to borrow equipment such as chairs, desks and computers, you can help your employees to fulfil their roles and to emulate the office environment.
 This will allow them to borrow equipment that has been safety-tested and risk-assessed, and includes all the features they are used to.
 In this case, it may be worth drafting an agreement for the loan of the equipment and setting out rules on how it should be used.

 If you are unable to safely assess employees’ home office space, or your employees are uncertain about performing their own risk assessments, you can carry out remote assessments.
-Loch Health can carry out DSE assessments virtually over a video call, helping to assess the home working space and providing tips to help your staff work from home.
+Loch Wellbeing can carry out DSE assessments virtually over a video call, helping to assess the home working space and providing tips to help your staff work from home.
 For more information, get in touch with us today.

 The Covid-19 pandemic has left many businesses with little choice but to allow people to work from home.
 In some cases, this has been a positive development, as employees have taken well to remote working.
 However, some people will not perform as well when working from home as they would in the workplace, for a few complex reasons.